-There have been a number of studies, initially form the USA, but now from numerous countries throughout the world, that have demonstrated that T foetus is an important cause of diarrhoea in cats.
-It can infect and colonises the large intestine, and can cause prolonged and intractable diarrhoea.
+There have been a number of studies, initially from the USA, but now from numerous countries throughout the world, that have demonstrated that T foetus is an important cause of diarrhoea in cats.
+It can infect and colonise the large intestine, and can cause prolonged and intractable diarrhoea.

 While T foetus is known to be a significant cause of reproductive disease in cattle (infertility, abortion and endometritis), its role in causing reproductive disease in cats is still unclear.
 There is one report of a cat from Norway that came from a T foetus-infected household and developed pyometra (which was found to contain T foetus organisms).
 The cat may have been predisposed to the infection by having received six weeks of oral contraceptive (medroxyprogesterone acetate).
 It has also been suggested that tom cats may be able to harbour the infection in their prepuce.
 However, a recent paper USA failed to detect T foetus within the reproductive tracts of cats living in T foetus-infected catteries.